tak-bro/aicommit2/README.md

 ## Introduction

-AICommit2 streamlines interactions with various AI, enabling users to send requests to multiple AI simultaneously and choose the most suitable response for their needs.
+AICommit2 streamlines interactions with various AI, enabling users to send requests to multiple AI simultaneously and choose the most suitable message, without the necessity of waiting for all AI responses.

 ## Project Base & Inspiration